Distance: 7.5 miles/12 km one way

 Duration: 4-5 hours

-The late 19thcentury must have been an exciting era for residents of Zermatt.
+The late 19th century must have been an exciting era for residents of Zermatt.
 After the dramatic and fateful first ascent of the Matterhorn in1865, worldwide interest in this alpine hamlet spread quickly.
 Zermatt was connected to the Morse telegraph network in 1872.
 Mark Twain arrived in 1878 and wrote his comic story "Climbing the Riffelberg."
 The first train arrived in 1891, and just 7 years later in 1898 the Gornergratbahn went into operation, taking visitors into a glacial paradise unlike any other.
+Today, an ascent of the Gornergrat—whether on foot, by rail, or as a combination of the two—can be an unforgettable highlight of any tour in Switzerland

 From the Riffleberg station take the wide, well marked trail to the south in the direction of Riffelsee.
 Throughout your ascent you'll have unobstructed views of the Matterhorn.
 In about 30 minutes from the station, you arrive at a small unnamed lake that offers wonderful reflective views of the Matterhorn and far less crowded conditions than the Riffelsee, just five minutes up the trail.
 Continue on to Riffelsee, which also offers great views.
 From Riffelsee you can walk about 5 minutes up the hill to the north and reboard the train at the Rotenboden station for the Gornergrat.
 But if you're up for an adventure and an ascent of another 300m/1000 feet, consider continuing on by foot to the Gornergrat.
 Rather than taking the well-trodden path that parallels the train, consider taking the trail to the south that parallels the Gorner Glacier and continues eastward in the direction of the Monte Rosa.